Cera Products, Established in 1993 Pioneers in the Research & Development of ORS

 Sweat and diarrhea have a lot in common.
 Both result in abnormal losses of sodium, chloride and potassium.
 Both, when losses are extreme, require specialized formulas to replenish without causing gastrointestinal upset.
 Both, if left untreated can result in death.

-Fortunately, the ORS story continues.
-From 1982 to 1985, Cera founder Charlene Riikonen saw first-hand in Bangladesh the effects of devastating dehydration.
+In the eighties, Cera founder Charlene Riikonen saw first-hand in Bangladesh the effects of devastating dehydration.
 Cholera outbreaks were causing suffering and death at a massive scale.
 Wanting to make a difference, she accepted a position working to raise funds for research at the International Centre for Diarrheal Disease Research (ICDDRB) in Dhaka, Bangladesh.

 Riikonen and the ICDDRB doctors were attempting to stop the widespread death and malnourishment caused by the severe dehydration.
 By implementing the Epidemic Control Preparedness Program, an innovative teaching and training program developed by Riikonen, they introduced ORS to the local villages throughout Bangladesh in collaboration with the Bangladesh Ministry of Health.
 Working with future company partners, Drs.
 W. B. Greenough and David Sack, Riikonen took advice from other preeminent pioneers of the ORS movement, including Drs.
 Norbert Hirschhorn, Richard Cash, David Nalin, Charles C. J. Carpenter, R. Bradley Sack, Nathaniel Carpenter, James Taylor and Dimon Barua.

-Riikonen established Cera Products, Inc. in 1993, and, along with scientific and medical experts, the Company developed a Ceralyte product line by 1995/1996, with the first customers being Johns Hopkins and Mayo Clinic patients.
-By 1999, Ceralyte ORS was being used by the military in test efforts and it was also being used in some disaster relief efforts.
+Riikonen established Cera Products, Inc. in 1993, and, along with scientific and medical experts, the Company developed their own patented rice-based ORS called Ceralyte in 1996.
+The first customers being Johns Hopkins and Mayo Clinic patients.
+By 1999, Ceralyte ORS was being used by the military in test efforts and it was also being used in disaster relief efforts.

 CeraLyte-50 was developed to use for mild diarrhea and traveler's diarrhea, as well as for someone transitioning off Ceralyte-70.
 Pretty soon, Ceralyte-50 and 70 were being used widely in travel clinics across the USA.